juntyr/compression-safeguards/docs/index.md

 ## (b) Safeguards for developers of lossy compressors

 Safeguards can fill the role of a quantizer, which is part of many (predictive) (error-bounded) compressors.
-If you currently use e.g. a linear quantizer module in your compressor to provide an absolute error bound, you could replace it with the [`SafeguardsQuantizer`][numcodecs_safeguards.quantizer.SafeguardsQuantizer], which provides a larger selection of safeguards that your compressor can then guarantee.
+If you currently use e.g. a linear quantizer module in your compressor to provide an absolute error bound, you could replace it with the [`SafeguardsQuantizer`][compression_safeguards.quantizer.SafeguardsQuantizer], which provides a larger selection of safeguards that your compressor can then guarantee.

 ## Design and Guarantees